smclark86/100-days-of-code/log.md

 **Thoughts**: Finally giving my capstone presentation tomorrow morning.
 While it doesn't mean that I'm done with the project yet, it does mean that I am finished with a significant portion of the project.

+### Day 54: August 2, Wednesday - 1 hour

+**Today's Progress**: Continued work on object exercise again from Saturday.

+**Thoughts**: This one is really confusing me.
+I watched the solution video (and the solution is simple, yet complex), but I am still having a SyntaxError = Unexpected identifier problem on one line even though the code is exactly the same as the solution.
+I will have to review this again tomorrow to figure out why this is happening.